UrbanaC22/ros_2310077/README.md

    sudo apt update
    sudo apt install snapd
    ```
-   Alternatively, you can also install the WebUI from https://snapcraft.io/husarion-webui and set the parameters and configure the WEBUI according to the instructions provided in the website.
+   Alternatively, you can also install the WebUI from https://snapcraft.io/husarion-webui and set the parameters and configure the WebUI according to the instructions provided in the website.

    Start the WebUI using the following command:
    ```
    sudo husarion-webui.start
    ```
-   The WebUI can then be accessed by entering this address in your web browser: http://localhost:8080/ui .
+   The WebUI can then be accessed by entering this address in your web browser: http://localhost:8080/ui.
    Upon launching the Gazebo simulation, the robot can be controlled using the WebUI.

    To stop the WebUI, use